EDUCATION AND SOCIAL INTEGRATION SUPPORT PROGRAMS

 - The Inocenti team works with members of impoverished communities to raise awareness of the children’s needs and encourage them to engage in Inocenti activities by volunteering.

-In Bucharest and Ilfov County, beginning October 1st 2013, the Educational and Social Integration program has been running in partnership with United Way Romania, as part of their “Learn to succeed!” project.
+In Bucharest and Ilfov County, starting October 1st 2013, the Educational and Social Integration program has been running in partnership with United Way Romania.

 Between April 1st 2014 and April 30th 2016, the Inocenți project “I Want To Go To School Too!” was developed in partnership with Bistrița City Hall and the Terre des Hommes Foundation.
 The project was funded through the 2009-2014 EEA Grants under the Romanian NGO Fund (www.fondong.fdsc.ro).